gudfit/LossyHorisonI/README.md

 - Error‑Bounded Predictive Coding (EPC)
 - Vector Quantisation with Residual Patching (VQ+RE)

-A PDF of the paper draft is in `paper/part1.pdf`.
+A PDF of the paper is in `paper/Root.pdf`.

 ## What’s Inside